-We can not know what wrong seeing or what true seeing is until we use our faculty of ingenious reasoning and rational discernment to separate true seeing from wrong seeing, and judge them accordingly.
+We cannot know what wrong seeing or what true seeing is until we use our faculty of ingenious reasoning and rational discernment to separate true seeing from wrong seeing, and judge them accordingly.
 After the judgment, we reject wrong seeing and keep true seeing in the mind.
 Be aware, do not lean toward your desires and cravings in your judgment of differentiating right from wrong seeing.
-This is how to begin to develop true seeing and real knowing (dassana-ñāņa) in your mind.
-If the seeing is righteous and proper, it is the right view (sammā-ditthi) which has emerged in the mind.
-The insight of true seeing and real knowing arise simultaneously along with the right view.
-As soon as Dhamma practicers plant the right view and insight of true seeing and real knowing in their minds, they will not have worry or confusion in their Dhamma practice, because they already will have eliminated the wrong view.
+This is how to begin to develop true seeing and real knowing (dassana-ñāṇa) in your mind.
+If the seeing is righteous and proper, it is the right view (sammā-diṭṭhi) which has emerged in the mind.
+The insight of true seeing and real knowing arises simultaneously along with the right view.
+As soon as Dhamma practitioners plant the right view and insight of true seeing and real knowing in their minds, they will not have worry or confusion in their Dhamma practice, because they already will have eliminated the wrong view.
 They can then put full strength of faith and strength of perseverance into their Dhamma practice, which will in turn promote increased progression in their Dhamma practice.

 When the insight of true seeing and real cognizance arises within, those experiencing it do not want to check with anybody to confirm whether or not it is the correct result.
 This is because they already truly know and have full comprehension of practicing that syllabus of Dhamma.
 Although it is not easy to develop the insight of true seeing and real knowing in the mind, it is not beyond the ability of those who have their own rationale.
-It is like when persons who know and understand their work assignments.
+It is like when people know and understand their work assignments.
 It does not matter whether or not it is big and complicated work, it is not beyond those persons' judicious and well-rounded knowledge to accomplish the work.
-Those who perform earnest Dhamma practice will certainly have dassana-ñāņa emerge in their minds.
-Nothing can distract their views to be the wrong view.
+Those who perform earnest Dhamma practice will certainly have dassana-ñāṇa emerge in their minds.
+Nothing can distract their views or make them wrong views.
 Like they are working on a big building construction, they can accomplish the construction right on time according to the contract or they even accomplish the construction sooner.
-The same thing applies to Dhamma tasks - they can enter the Stream of the Path, Fruition, and Nibbana guickly.
+The same thing applies to Dhamma tasks-they can enter the stream of the Path, Fruition, and Nibbana quickly.
 They would not take long to get to their ultimate goal.
-Regardless of the years of ordination and the years of Dhamma practice, if they practice Dhamma with full comprehension where there is proper and righteous seeing (sammā-diţţhi), for these people, composite with tendencies of perfect fulilment for which they have done lots of merit and virtue, even though they are novices and beginners in Dhamma practice, they can enter the Dhamma Stream completely.
+Regardless of the years of ordination and the years of Dhamma practice, if they practice Dhamma with full comprehension where there is proper and righteous seeing

+(sammā-diṭṭhi), for these people, composite with tendencies of perfect fulfillment for which they have done lots of merit and virtue, even though they are novices and beginners in Dhamma practice, they can enter the stream of Dhamma completely.

-The word dassana-ñāṇa is the Pali term from which is derived the name Dhamma.
-If you practice to truly see and to know in the way mentioned above, it is indication that real dassana-ñāṇa has emerged.
+Dassana-ñāṇa is the conventional Pāli term.
+If you practice and truly see and know in the way mentioned above, that is real dassana-ñāṇa.
 In contrast, if there is an intuitive knowing which tells one that dassana-ñāṇa has happened to them, this is intuitive knowing (ñāṇa) in defiled contemplation (vipassanūpakilesa).
-This kind of knowing is not development of wisdom to know and see the Truths (vipassanā).
-There are a number of meditation practicers who have this intuitive knowing (ñāṇa) in defiled contemplation (vipassanūpakilesa) arising in them.
+This kind of knowing is not development of insight (vipassanā) at all.
+There are a number of meditation practitioners who have this intuitive knowing (ñāṇa) in defiled contemplation (vipassanūpakilesa) arising in them.
 They have the wrong notion that the insight of wisdom (paññā-ñāṇa) has happened in them.
 The false view that this has happened occurs unwittingly.